23092003e/Streaming-Fraud-Detection/README.md

 # Streaming Fraud Detection System

 ## Introduction
-A real-time fraud detection system built using modern technologies such as Apache Kafka, PySpark, Cassandra, and Docker.
-The system includes a live dashboard created with PowerBI for reporting and analytics.
+A real-time fraud detection system built using modern technologies such as Apache Kafka, PySpark, PostgresQL, and Docker.
+The system includes a live dashboard created with Streamlit for reporting and analytics.

 ## System Architecture
 ![System Architecture](images/workflow.png)